 All of us love a good story, in a rainy evening, cozying up by grandma's lap, sipping some hot chocolate and listening to some good old stories?
 We love learning what happened in the past and in a way, we love learning new things.
 However, the images that form in grandma's mind while narrating the story and the ones that form in our mind while receiving the story will be entirely different.
 Grandma wins when the crux of the story is conveyed entirely and she succeeds in that every time!
 This is the point where every other learning organization struggle, in filling the communication gap.

 Every learning organization has its own performance issues to fight with.
 And every employee in that organization requires different skills and information to fill the gaps.
 However, you must diagnose the cause before enacting meaningful change.
 You see, performance gaps are just a symptom.
 It takes careful planning, evaluation, and analysis to solve productivity problems and get your employees back on track.
 We had promised in one of our previous blogs that we would discuss about how to overcome communication gaps.

-Here are 7 steps to overcome and bridge communication gaps to make a perfect learning organization!
+Here are 7 steps to overcome communication gaps to make a perfect learning organization!

 1. Focus- Give them what they need!